 Why is my Honda burning so much oil?

-If you are noticing an increase in your Honda’s oil consumption, it may be time to take a look at the various parts that could be causing the problem.
-Depending on where the wear and tear is concentrated, different repairs or replacements will need to be made.
+If you notice an increase in your Honda’s oil consumption, it may be time to look at the various parts that could be causing the problem.
+Different repairs or replacements will need to be made depending on where the wear and tear is concentrated.

 Why is my car burning oil but not leaking?

-If you’re experiencing burning oil but no leaks, there’s a good chance that your engine piston rings are worn out and need to be replaced.
-Check for signs of cylinder wall deterioration such as excessive noise or smoke from the engine.
+If you’re experiencing burning oil but no leaks, there’s a good chance that your engine piston rings are worn out and must be replaced.
+Check for signs of cylinder wall deterioration, such as excessive noise or smoke from the engine.

-If necessary, our mechanics will inspect your seals for wear and may even replace them if needed.
+Our mechanics will inspect your seals for wear and may even replace them if necessary.
 Be sure to keep an eye on your car’s oil level and make repairs as soon as possible if any issues arise with the seals

 Will thicker oil stop burning?